-The current and historic commercial interest in Ascophyllum nodosum has resulted in recovery times for this species being well documented.
-Keser et al., (1981) recorded the levels of re-growth exhibited by Ascophyllum nodosum and Fucus vesiculosus after harvesting activity in Maine.
-Harvesting was simulated by cutting fronds to three different lengths; frond removed to the holdfast, 15 cm from the holdfast and 25 cm from the holdfast.
+Keser et al. (1981) recorded the levels of re-growth exhibited by Ascophyllum nodosum and Fucus vesiculosus after experimental harvesting in Maine.
+Harvesting was simulated by cutting fronds to three different lengths, that is, frond removed to the holdfast, to 15 cm from the holdfast and to 25 cm from the holdfast.
 Subsequent harvesting was repeated annually for three years.
 The experiment was carried out at eight sites, six of which were in sheltered areas.
-Re-growth of Ascophyllum nodosum was found to be dependent on a number of variables.
-These included; the age structure of the population, the extent and pattern of branching with a clump, the presence or absence of grazers (importantly Littorina littorea), and the environmental conditions (recovery was found to be more rapid in estuaries) (Keser et al., 1981).
-Of the fronds which were cut back to the holdfast, only those within sheltered, estuarine and grazer free conditions showed any re-growth.
-More mature Ascophyllum nodosum fronds cut back to 15 cm and 25 cm within a sheltered site showed some re-growth; however, there were high rates of mortality.
+Re-growth of Ascophyllum nodosum was found to be dependent on; the age structure of the population; the extent and pattern of branching with a clump; the presence or absence of grazers (importantly Littorina littorea), and the environmental conditions.
+Recovery was found to be more rapid in estuaries (Keser et al., 1981).
+Of the fronds which that were cut back to the holdfast, only those within sheltered, estuarine and grazer free conditions showed any re-growth.
+More mature Ascophyllum nodosum fronds cut back to 15 cm and 25 cm within a sheltered site showed some regrowth, however, there were high rates of mortality.
 The lack of re-growth was suggested to be caused by a lack of functional growing points found towards the bottom of the frond in older individuals.
-95% of young Ascophyllum nodosum individuals cut back to 15 cm and 25 cm re-grew.
-The detrimental impact of annual harvests on Ascophyllum nodosum populations was shown through the results of this investigation.
+Almost all (95%) of young Ascophyllum nodosum individuals cut back to 15 cm and 25 cm regrew.
 In almost all populations measured within the experiment, repeat harvests resulted in lower biomass yields (Keser et al., 1981).
+Printz (1959) also carried out harvesting experiments where fronds were cut back to 25 cm, 15 cm and 5 cm from the holdfast.
+Individuals that had been cut back to 25 cm had an 'abundance of new shoots' and had grown to 30-35 cm in length after a year.
+Individuals that had been trimmed back to 5 cm showed almost no change a year after the harvesting event.
+When the 5 cm individuals where re-visited three years after the harvesting event they were still almost unaltered.
+The reasons for the lack of re-growth were attributed to the lack of regenerative tissue found in the older flesh further down the thallus (Printz, 1959).

-Slow re-growth of Ascophyllum nodosum after harvesting from the holdfast has also been reported by Baardseth (1970).
-The harvest of Ascophyllum nodosum from areas of the bed, by scrapping it from the substratum, were found to destroy beds for extended periods of time.
-On shores where Ascophyllum nodosum had been removed, re-colonization was dominated by Fucus vesiculosus, with very little recovery of Ascophyllum nodosum.
-When artificial substrata, such as sea walls, are introduced into an intertidal area Ascophyllum nodosum can take many years to colonize it.
-When the colonization and succession of a breakwater built in Norway were recorded the first species to appear were Fucus vesiculosus and Fucus spiralis (Baardseth, 1970).
+Baardseth (1970) also reported slow re-growth of Ascophyllum nodosum after harvesting from the holdfast.
+Harvesting was found to destroy beds for extended periods where Ascophyllum nodosum was harvested from the bed by scrapping it from the substratum.
+On shores where Ascophyllum nodosum had been removed, re-colonization was dominated by Fucus vesiculosus, with little recovery of Ascophyllum nodosum.
+When artificial substrata, such as sea walls, are introduced into an intertidal area Ascophyllum nodosum can take many years to colonize.
+Fucus vesiculosus and Fucus spiralis were the first species to colonize a breakwater built in Norway (Baardseth, 1970).
 It took two years for occasional Ascophyllum nodosum individuals to appear on the breakwater, and after eight years there was still no distinct Ascophyllum nodosum zone.
 Another breakwater studied had an established Ascophyllum nodosum zone after 30 years (Knight & Parke, 1950).